albar965/littlenavmap-manual/en/OPTIONS.md

 ##### Custom with Status File {#online-service-custom-status}

-This option allows to connect to a private network and will download a `status.txt` file on statup which contains further links to e.g. the `whazzup.txt` file.
+This option allows to connect to a private network and will download a `status.txt` file on startup which contains further links to e.g. the `whazzup.txt` file.

 ##### Custom {#online-service-custom-whazzup}